casszhao/cass/index.md

 - COM4513/6513 Natural Language Processing

 Information School, The University of Sheffield (Fall 2022)
-- INF6028 Data mining and visualization
+- INF6028 Data Mining and Visualization

 #### Postgraduate dissertation supervisor, 2023
 Information School, The University of Sheffield